deepinder10/socketio-example/README.md

-This folder contains the code to create a real time application with React, Angular and socket.io with NodeJS.
+This folder contains the code to create a real time application with React, Angular, Vue and socket.io with NodeJS.
-Angular version is 8 and node is built with express framework.
-To read about the article you can follow the article link at my website.
+Angular version is 12 and node is built with express framework.
+Socket.io version is v4 To read about the article you can follow the article link at my website.

 React: